 DONATE TO FUND THE SEQUEL

-Through cannabis users and growers, police officers, economists, doctors, politicians and pop culture icons, we examine the cause and effect nature of the cannabis business - an industry whose fierce profits are driven up by its illegal status.
+Through cannabis users and growers, police officers, economists, scientists, doctors, politicians and culture icons, we examine the cause and effect nature of the cannabis business - an industry whose fierce profits are driven up by its illegal status.

 But is cannabis the deadly drug menace that the government claims it is?
 Are billion dollar budgets to prohibit it justified?
 Globally, 7 million people die each year from tobacco-related diseases, 5 million from alcohol, a quarter million from pharmaceuticals, all legal drugs… and zero die from cannabis.